BRM (Belief Reset Method)

 - What belief do I choose now?

-- What truth do I want to live by instead?Focus: Shift from “Why did this happen to me?” to “What do I choose now, in light of who I want to become?”
+- What beliefs, behaviours, and responses are more aligned with the person I want to become?Focus: Shift from “Why did this happen to me?” to “What do I choose now, in light of who I want to become?”

 -